abroroo/til/Algorithm Patterns/PrefixSum.md

             last_pipe = i
         nearest_left_pipe[i] = last_pipe

-    # Precompute nearest right pipe for each index (Prefix Sum)
+    # Precompute nearest right pipe for each index by iterating from right to left (Prefix Sum)
     nearest_right_pipe = [-1] * n
     last_pipe = -1
     for i in range(n - 1, -1, -1):